Please select from the topics below. If you cannot find the answer you are looking for, please contact us.

 A check list of what to bring can be found in the download section

 - All students staying in Residential Accommodation must pay a refundable damage deposit of £50 in cash upon arriving at the centre.
-This deposit will be refunded to the student, less any necessary deductions, on departure
+This deposit will be refunded to the student, unless any necessary deductions are taken, on departure

 - It is important that students treat the school and the centre with the greatest of care.
 Any damage resulting from their negligence, even if accidental, will be deducted from their damage deposit